peruskallio/c5_mainio_minco/README.md

 Antti Hukkanen <antti.hukkanen@mainiotech.fi>

 The add-on's name stands for Minify and Combine static resources on your site.
-This add-on is meant for developers for easy minification and combination of CSS files in concrete5 themes.
+This add-on is meant for developers/theme developers for easy minification and combination of CSS files in concrete5 themes.
+Minifying and combining the static assets usually improves the site performance and can be used to optimize the concrete5 site you're working on.

 Note: If you don't have any cache library (e.g. apc/memcached) installed and in use with your concrete5 installation, this add-on will probably lower the